What is an Employee Provident Fund?

 1. Form 5

-Form 5 is filled by the employer every month stating the details of new employees registering for employee provident fund.
+Form 5 is filled by the employer every month stating the details of new employees registering for the employee provident fund.
 This form has to be submitted to the commissioner’s office before the 25th of next month.

 2. Form 10C